 Overview

-Research Funding: We thank the following agencies and companies for generously funding our research.
+Research Funding: We thank the following agencies and companies for their generous support of our research.

 We also thank Intel, Altera University Programs and Texas Instruments for their equipment donations.